Neimat1/Neimat1/README.md

-### <div align="center">I'm Neimat, a frontend developer 👨‍💻 </div>
+### <div align="center">I'm Neimat, a Backend developer 👨‍💻 </div>

-- 🔭 I’m currently enhancing my problem-solving skill
+- 🔭 I’m currently enhancing my skill in Professional and Personal Effectiveness

-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning new technologies

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/neimat-soliman)